Aidywady/Fast-Sudoku-Solver/README.md

 ## Description
 This project provides a very fast python based sudoku solving function suite making use of NumPy.
 It is useful for any sudoku relating code in python, and includes solving, generating, validating and reading functions.

-It can solve even the hardest Sudoku puzzles in under 1 second on modern hardware, and has a typical solve speed of 5-200ms for most puzzles.
+It can solve even the hardest Sudoku puzzles in under 500ms on modern hardware, and has a typical solve speed of 1-20ms for most puzzles.
 In comparison the fastest alternative python code found on Githuh only achieved an average solve speed of about 500ms for the harder puzzles.

 ## Benchmark Results
-Reminder: insert some graphs and benchmark results.
+A sample of 1000 puzzles from an easy dataset: 0.61ms average A sample of 1000 puzzles from a medium dataset: 2.55ms average A sample of 1000 puzzles from a hard dataset: 14.76ms average Hardest 375 dataset: 26.55ms average

+Hardware: i5 1335U + 32GB DDR4 RAM.
+(Laptop in performance mode)

 ## Dependencies
 This code works using Numpy arrays.
 It also uses os to navigate files.
 As such the following libraries must be installed for the code to work: